Floating

 Type of Welcome Email: Onboarding/ Get Started Email

-The Dribble’s welcome email is a super-fun and creative one.
-This makes sense because this welcome email is directed to all the creative designers who want to showcase their work on the platform.
+The Dribble’s welcome email is a super-fun and creative approach to introducing the brand to its audience.
+The welcome email is targeted to all the creative designers who want to showcase their work on the platform.

 Subject line: Start Brushing Up Your Portfolio Now